justinraymondpark/disk-survivor/README.md

 - The game uses an orthographic, isometric camera mounted on an `isoPivot`, with the player rotated to face the aim vector.
 - Gamepad is supported for movement, aiming, pause, and overlay navigation.
 - SFX volumes and music preferences persist in `localStorage`.
+- Mobile touch controls are enabled only during gameplay, not on overlays; touch and controller inputs are merged so either can drive movement/aim at any time.

+### Maintainer tips (for future sessions)

+- Keep `README.md`, `DEV_NOTES.md`, and `CHANGELOG.md` updated with each change; commits should be frequent and descriptive.
+- When adding UI overlays, avoid duplicate ids; prefer classes (e.g., `.overlay`) and hold element references in code.
+- For production: prefer bundling static text (like `CHANGELOG.md`) via Vite `?raw` imports to avoid platform routing/404s.
+- Input system: `InputManager` merges gamepad and touch/mouse per-axis; don’t hard-disable one when another is present.
+- Styling: we’re iterating toward a Netscape-era UI.
+Favor chunky gradients, subtle dithering, and smaller corner radii (4px).
+Keep text dark on light cards.
+- Mobile: responsive CSS stacks overlay cards on narrow/tall screens; title button row uses `.title-buttons` and stacks in portrait.

 ### License